lynettequek/lynettequek.github.io/_posts/2015-05-14-WebAudio-Blog-3.md

 **Parameters** (type of filters)

-- `lowpass`: 12dB/octave roll off.
+- `lowpass`: 12dB/octave rolloff.
 Frequencies below cutoff passes through, frequencies above are attenuated
-- `highpass`: CONTINUE
+- `highpass`: 12dB/octave rolloff.
+Frequencies below cutoff are attenuated, frequencies above it pass through
+- `bandpass`: Frequencies outside the given range of frequencies are attenuated, frequencies within it pass through.
+Width of frequency band is adjusted by Q value.
+Greater Q value, smaller the frequency band
+- `notch`: opposite of `bandpass` filter.
+Frequencies outside the given range of frequencies pass through, frequencies within it are attenuated.
+Width of frequency band is adjusted by Q value as well
+- `lowshelf`: Frequenies lower than the frequency get a boost or attenuation
+- `highshelf`: Frequencies higher than the frequency get a boost or attenuation
+- `peaking`: Frequencies inside the range get a boost or attenuation
+- `allpass`: lets all frequencies through, changes phase-relationship between various frequencies

 LINKS: